homermultitext/hmt-se2021/local/workflow/index.md

 ## Overview

-1. In VS Code, [clone your repository](./cloning/).
+1. In VS Code, hosts [clone their team's repository](./cloning/).
 Note where you save it.
 2. Start Pluto notebooks, and [open validating notebook in the repository](./pluto/) you just cloned.
 3. [Edit](./editing/) (a very little bit).
 4. [Validate](./validating/).
 Fix as necessary.